basos9/js-fsm/README.md

 * Param: cond, a conditions object.

 **this.stmGetStatus()**
 Get the current state name.
-* Return String. current state name.
 NOTE: Type is string even if stateId is Number or other type.
 Use loose equal operator (==).
+* Return String.
+Current state name.

 States Spec